 The Cattle Identification (Scotland) Regulations 2007, as amended, require cattle keepers to keep a herd register of all the animals on each of their County Parish Holding (CPH) locations for 10 years.
+These regulations also detail the rules on eartags.

-This record must be accurate and up to date, or you may lose payments.
+Records and tagging must be accurate and up to date, or you may lose payments.